TITLE XII

 Section 162-H:16

-I. The committee shall incorporate in any certificate such terms and conditions as may be specified to the committee by any of the other state agencies having jurisdiction, under state or federal law, to regulate any aspect of the construction or operation of the proposed facility; provided, however, the committee shall not issue any certificate under this chapter if any of the other state agencies denies authorization for the proposed activity over which it has jurisdiction.
+I. The committee shall incorporate in any certificate such terms and conditions in their entirety and without addition, deletion, or change, as may be specified to the committee by any of the state agencies having permitting or other regulatory authority, under state or federal law, to regulate any aspect of the construction or operation of the proposed facility; provided, however, the committee shall not issue any certificate under this chapter if any of the state agencies denies authorization for the proposed activity over which it has permitting or other regulatory authority.
 The denial of any such authorization shall be based on the record and explained in reasonable detail by the denying agency.

 II.
 Any certificate issued by the site evaluation committee shall be based on the record.
 The decision to issue a certificate in its final form or to deny an application once it has been accepted shall be made by a majority of the full membership.
 A certificate shall be conclusive on all questions of siting, land use, air and water quality.